 Mineral-rich foods: pumpkin seeds, bananas, carrots, nuts, and peanuts.

 Vitamins and minerals are only needed in small quantities, so you can use commercial multivitamin-mineral supplements as well.

-Cuttlefish bones and oyster shells are great mineral sources, and should be given to your birds when they are a few months old.
+Cuttlefish bones and oyster shells are great sources of calcium and should be given to your birds especially if they begin to lay eggs.